List of Translations

 the touch of the thirsty wind upon them.

-hey, could it be that you're merely pretending to be blind?
+hey, could it be that you're only pretending to be blind?

 Say — are you really all that unhappy?